José Cecilio del Valle

-José Cecilio Díaz del Valle (November 22, 1780 – March 2, 1834) was a philosopher, politician, lawyer, and journalist and one of the most important figures in Central America during the transition from colonial government to independence, displaying a wide-ranging expertise in public administration management.
+José Cecilio Díaz del Valle (22 November 1780 – 2 March 1834) was a philosopher, politician, lawyer, and journalist and one of the most important figures in Central America during the transition from colonial government to independence, displaying a wide-ranging expertise in public administration management.

-Valle nicknamed 'The Wise' was also, one of Central America's founding fathers.
+Valle was nicknamed 'The Wise'.
+He was a moderate.

 Personal life

 Early years

 José Cecilio del Valle was born on November 22, 1780, in the village of Choluteca, located near the Choluteca River.
 This village belonged to the former province of Tegucigalpa (now Honduras), during the Spanish domination.
 He was the legitimate son of Jose Antonio del Valle and Gertrudis Díaz del Valle.
 Both members of the most distinguished Spanish families of the Kingdom of Guatemala. who, therefore, have obtained the main political and military jobs.
 Their wealth consisted mainly of valuable estates of livestock.
 But that wasn't enough to provide their favorite son with a good education.
 Tegucigalpa lacked good schools, the only ones available were supported by private donations.
 Given this situation, Jose Antonio del Valle had to move his family to Guatemala City, where he hoped young Jose would be better formed.
 Jose Cecilio was only 9 years old when he arrived in Guatemala.